AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 Aliased objects
 ~~~~~~~~~~~~~~~

-In addition to using :ada:`new` to declare aliased objects, we can indicate
+In addition to using :ada:`new` to create aliased objects, we can indicate
 that an object is aliased by using the :ada:`aliased` keyword in the object's
 declaration: :ada:`Obj : aliased Integer;`.